krakend/krakend-documentation/authorization/revoking-tokens.md

 - Check tokens and discard access on positives

 # Why bloomfilters?
 The Bloomfilters are ideal for supporting massive rejection of tokens with very little memory consumption.
-For instance, 100 million tokens of any size consume around 0.5GB RAM (with a rate of false positives of 1 in 999,925,224 tokens).
+For instance, 100 million tokens of any size consume around 0.5GB RAM (with a rate of false positives of 1 in 999,925,224 tokens), and lookups are completed in constant time (k number of hashes).
 These numbers are impossible to get with a key-value or a relational database.

 The tokens are in-memory, directly in the rejecter interface, so the system is quick resolving the match.